Reverend Cindy Crane – LOPPW Director

 Reverend Cindy Crane began her position as LOPPW Director on January 9, 2014.
 She has 10 years of experience as a parish pastor and also spent several years managing secular nonprofits.
 Rev. Crane brings experience in statewide advocacy and building relationships with community leaders and government officials.

 Evan Sadlon was an intern the summer of 2020 before his senior year at the University of Wisconsin-Madison.
 He is double majoring in History and Religious Studies, while also obtaining a certificate in Political Science.
 His post-graduation aspirations include attending law school and beginning a career in public service.
-His focus with LOPPW is on Care for God’s Creation.
-Evan is with us during the pandemic and is our first intern to work remotely.
+His focus with LOPPW was on Care for God’s Creation.
+Evan was with us during the pandemic and was our first intern to work remotely.